New York —

 Barker's partner works on one of his paper crafts rather than doomscrolling in the mornings

-“AI slop is quite fatiguing both in the actual action of viewing the content and the fact that it’s so repetitive, so unoriginal,” Avriel Epps, an AI researcher and assistant professor at the University of California Riverside, stated.
+“AI slop is quite fatiguing both in the actual action of viewing the content and the fact that it’s so repetitive, so unoriginal,” Avriel Epps, an AI researcher and assistant professor at the University of California Riverside, mentioned.

 CNN's Ramishah Maruf made pictures with an analog camera during her offline challenge.